Last updated

 Custom prehook use case

 Custom prehooks extend your existing Frontegg flows to allow you to customize your user journey further.
-The following example demonstrates how to customize a prehook for a user authentication flow with the ability to control the verdict (see possible verdicts in the Prehooks topic) of the user after opting to login.
+The following example demonstrates how to customize a prehook for a user authentication flow with the ability to control the verdict (see possible verdicts in the prehooks topic) of the user after opting to log in.
 Note that this option has a predefined template that you can use.

 The following code sample checks if an email address provided during a sign-up event is valid and belongs to an allowed domain.
 If the email is invalid or not from an allowed domain, it blocks the sign-up process; otherwise, it allows the user to proceed with the flow.